 Not only the building itself, but Rundale Palace also has a very impressive landscaped garden surrounding it.
 There is an extensive rose garden, a green theater, and some beautiful fountains in this garden, making Rundale Palace become one of the highlights of Latvia tourism.

 If you travel to Latvia, and you are a fan of something bizarre yet beautiful, then you should go to Cape Kolka.
-Cape Kolka is in the list of the places to see in Latvia because this place is like a different world.
+Cape Kolka is on the list of places to see in Latvia because this place is like a different world.

 Having been in the past as a highly-secured military base under the USSR regime, Cape Kolka used to have a minimum to none contact with civilians.
 That is why after the fall of the Soviet Union, this area became somehow abandoned and as if the time stopped there.
 This fact has made the region appealing to visit, and it can cause your Latvia travel to become unique.

 You can also do bird watching in this area.
 The best time to do this is during spring.